Sridevi17j/personal_blog/src/pages/datascience-basics/index.md

 After the problem identifiction or right identification of Business Objective, Data Scientist try the core to get all related records to proceed further.
 The relevant Data can be DB logs, Online Data entires, or Web logs,structured or unstructured data, any form of relevant data will be gathered for analysis.

 #### Data Preparation
-Data preparation is nothing but cleaning the Data which involves some below steps
+Data preparation is nothing but cleaning the Data which involves some below steps.
+After Data Gathering, we do below steps to prepare the data for further Analysis.
 - Remove unwanted Observations
 - Fix Structural Errors
 - Filter Unwanted Outliers